 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 Attending a summer camp will give your teen new skills, they will meet new friends and get the opportunity to try out new activities they may not have thought of before.
 And a residential camp gives them some time away from the family for a bit of independence too.

-There are some fantastic Teen Summer Camps available like the Teenage Stage International Summer School with John Lucey supported by Centre for Drama, Theatre and Performance at NUI Galway – offering an intensive musical theatre week with a “Broadway” show ‘Into the Woods Jr’ brought to life from Page to Stage in 7 inspiring days.
+There are some fantastic Teen Summer Camps available like the Teenage Stage International Summer School with John Lucey supported by Queen’s University Belfast and Centre for Drama, Theatre and Performance at NUI Galway – offering an intensive musical theatre week with a “Broadway” show Sweeney Todd by Stephen Sondheim brought to life from Page to Stage in 7 inspiring days.